UK · Healthcare · GLACIS guides · Updated April 2026

 • Provides clinical decision support that influences treatment

-• Analyzes medical images, pathology slides, or clinical data for diagnosis
+• Analyses medical images, pathology slides or clinical data for diagnosis

 • Monitors physiological parameters with clinical implications